 Time your offers correctly – Sometimes timing is everything.
 People tend to make the decision to become healthier and fit at certain periods, such as the beginning of the year, or during the spring, in an attempt to get that summer body.
 Use that to your advantage by incorporating their needs to your ads.
 Create a special 30-day New Year’s challenge, or a last minute “summer body workout.”

-Want to see good ads in practice?
+Want to see a good ad in practice?

 Here is an example: